tweag/python-monorepo-example/content/blog/2020-04-02-lazy-eager-instantiation.md

 ---
-title: "Eager vs. Lazy Instantiation: <br/>Making an Informed Decision"
+title: "Eager vs. Lazy Instantiation:  Making an Informed Decision"
 shortTitle: "Eager vs. Lazy Instantiation"
 author: Gert-Jan Bottu
-tags: haskell, internship
+tags: [haskell, internship]
 description: "This blog post describes the tradeoffs of the choice between eager and lazy instantiation of type variables in GHC."
 ---